Sites of the Weimar Classicism – Introduction

 After ten years of working as minister in Weimar, Goethe felt increasingly trapped and his creative well dried up.
 He asked the duke for leave and travelled to Italy in what he considered a 'flight' in September 1786, where he spent the next two years.
 Upon return, Goethe reduced the official work in Weimar, but he remained member of the Privy Council and assissted the duke when he asked for it; for example, he accompagnied Carl August on the ill fated campaign to France in the aftermath of the French revolution in 1792.

 Goethe's private life changed as well.
-He met with Christiane Vulpius, a young woman from a lower social class, who became his lover and later also his housekeeper, which caused quite a scandal with the court and the circles of the Bildungsbürgertum (6) in which he moved.
+He met with Christiane Vulpius, a young woman from a lower social class, who became his lover and later also his housekeeper, which caused quite a scandal with the court and the circles of the Bildungsbürgertum (6).
 Charlotte von Stein, already miffed about Goethe's sudden departure for Italy, was very much not happy about the relationship.
 In December 1789, Goethe's son August was born.
 More details about Goethe's biography will be presented in the posts about his houses in Weimar.

 House at the Frauenplan, the garden side